 If this sounds like you, I’d like to share a very important point: Even if you get a refund from the IRS at the end of the year, you probably paid taxes throughout the year through automatic deductions from your paychecks.
 The reason you get a refund check is because the IRS took more money from your paychecks than necessary.
 You get a refund because you paid too much in taxes during the course of the year.

 What are federal tax credits for solar?

-The biggest incentive for installing solar on your property is the federal tax credit that pays you back a part of your system price.
+The biggest of all solar incentives for installing a system on your property is the federal tax credit that pays you back a part of your system price.
 Let’s say your system cost $38,462, a number I pick because 26% of the federal solar tax credit in 2020 from that is almost exactly a nice, round $10,000.
 So if you bought that system in 2020, your tax credit would be $10,000.
 Here are some examples of what happens to that $10,000 in various situations.
-(Note, if you’re here because you’re planning on a tax credit for a system you installed in 2019, your credit would be 30%).
+(Note, if you’re here because you’re planning on a tax credit for a system you installed in 2021, your credit would be 26%).

 In the first example, you’re getting a refund from the IRS because you paid too much in taxes.
 Let’s say the IRS withheld $19,000 in taxes from your paychecks, but you only owed $14,000 in taxes for the year.
 Normally, you would get a nice $5,000 refund check from the IRS.
 But, when you add in your $10,000 solar tax credit, your refund check becomes a big, fat $15,000 payment.
 Isn’t this fun?

 |Equals the amount of your refund check without solar||$5,000|

 |Equals the amount of your refund check with solar||$15,000|